We’re thrilled to announce our Spring 2015 schedule!

 Thursday, April 23 : Paul Kottman, Associate Professor of Comparative Literature at the New School for Social Research, “Romantic Love as Human Freedom“

-Thursday, May 14, John Paul Rollert, PhD student in Social Thought at the University of Chicago, “The Long Tragic Life of Oscar Eddleson: A Work of Speculative Fiction”
+Tuesday, May 19 : John Paul Rollert, PhD student in Social Thought at the University of Chicago, “The Long Tragic Life of Oliver Eddleson: A Work of Speculative Fiction” [NOTE THE UNUSUAL DATE]

 Thursday, May 28: David Egan, Society of Fellows, Collegiate Assistant Professor in the Humanities at the University of Chicago, “Later Wittgenstein as Literature“